Cancer of the endometrium is the most common gynecologic cancer in the United States, with over 60,000 new cases diagnosed annually.

 Other risk factors include:

-- Race: Although endometrial cancer is more common in whites, blacks often have worse outcomes from the disease.
+Race: Although endometrial cancer is more common in whites, lacks often have worse outcomes from the disease.

 Exercise: Regular physical activity is associated with a 20%-30% reduction in risk.